nasa/openmct/src/api/composition/README.md

 * `provider.remove(domainObject, childObject)` -> immediately removes objects
 * `provider.load(domainObject)` -> returns promise for array of children

+TODO: need to figure out how to make the provider event listeners invisible to the provider.

 There is a default composition provider which handles loading composition for any object with a `composition` property.
 If you want specialized composition loading behavior, implement your own composition provider and register it with